 Road 64H-1 is one of the greatest drives in the Russian Sakhalin Oblast.
 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards.
 The road is 623km long.

 The BAM Road is one of the toughest adventure roads left on this planet.
 It’s a real test of physical and mental endurance.
 The BAM road is an old railway service track that runs roughly alongside the railway track, in extreme Siberia, Russia.
-It's filled with everything from rickety old bridges to waist high water crossings and at points being miles from civilisation.
+It's filled with everything from rickety old bridges to waist high water crossings and at points being miles from civilization.

 Located in Siberia, the Vitim River Bridge is one of the most spectacular bridges in the world.
 It’s an old train bridge crossing the Vitim River which leaves drivers precariously navigating a tiny six-foot-wide path.
 Its old metal structure is covered with rotting wooden planks, which can be slippery due to frequent ice in the area.